Bio

 Cristina Garcia said, “This is a complex story of immigration and loss that packs an emotional punch.”

 Donna was born in San Diego and grew up in National City, California.
-She received a bachelor’s degree in zoology from San Diego State and later received master’s degrees in education and public administration from the University of Washington.
+She received a bachelor’s degree in zoology from San Diego State and later received master’s degrees in education and public administration from the University of Washington in Seattle.
 During the thirty years that she worked as a project manager in local government, she took classes and workshops in fiction writing.
 In 2023, she moved from Seattle to Málaga, Spain.